mapbox/workerpoolify/README.md

 Unlike [webworkify](https://github.com/substack/webworkify),
 it allows you to create many lightweight "workers" with an <a href="https://en.wikipedia.org/wiki/Thread_(computing)#M:N_.28hybrid_threading.29">N:M ratio</a>
-to a pool of real Web Worker instances.
+to a pool of native web workers.

 When you create a new pooled worker, its module dependencies are lazily loaded on the worker side with some clever tricks.